microsoft/pxt/common-docs/javascript/sts.md

 * type assertions

 STS also excludes features that we consider historical, including the var statement and for-in loop (for-of is supported).
-Excluded program elements are:
 If you think one of the above program elements should be introduced in an introductory programming language course, speak now or forever hold your peace.